reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 The key source of this tediousness is its over decentralization: the information is spread throughout the system and duplicated many times.
 In some ways, this kind of decentralization is very valuable, because it means that there is not a single-point-of-failure, like how your body has many many different immune cells rather than a single giant immune cell.
 However, that benefit is unnecessary when we are already running on a consensus network, where decentralization at the base layer provides trustlessness at the application layer.
-Indeed, the difficulty of the over decentralized model leads some designer to build off-chain centralized database, like a database of the active events, because it is so difficult to query the consensus network for matching application instances.
+Indeed, the difficulty of the over decentralized model leads some designer to build an off-chain centralized database, like a database of the active events, because it is so difficult to query the consensus network for matching application instances.
 Those centralized databases become a trusted point-of-failure that are worthy targets of attack and exploitation.

-Instead, we're going to write a version of RSVP that using a single instance.
+Instead, we're going to write a version of RSVP using a single instance.

 If you're only familiar with Reach from the @{seclink("tut")} tutorial, then you should be wondering, "But how are you going to let any number of Guests join?
 And where will you store their information?"
 We're going to use two new concepts to implement this: